econnie323/AirTag/README.md

 # AirTag
-Add deepsleep for 9 munutes and active for 1 munute.
+Add deepsleep for 9 minutes and active for 1 minute.